MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-enterprise-ca.md

    f.
 Select **Finish**.
 6. If successful, the Trusted Root Certificate from the CA should now be visible under **Trusted Root Certification Authorities** > **Certificates**.

-## Create a certificate template
+## Enterprise CAs: Create a certificate template

-Enterprise CAs are integrated with Active Directory Domain Services (AD DS).
+**Enterprise CAs** are integrated with Active Directory Domain Services (AD DS).
 They publish certificates and certificate revocation lists (CRLs) to AD DS.
 Enterprise CAs use information that is stored in AD DS, including user accounts and security groups, to approve or deny certificate requests.
 Enterprise CAs use certificate templates.
 When a certificate is issued, the Enterprise CA uses information in the certificate template to generate a certificate with the appropriate attributes for that certificate type.

+**Stand-alone CAs** do not require AD DS, and they do not use certificate templates.
+If you use stand-alone CAs, all information about the requested certificate type must be included in the certificate request.

 More information, see [certificate templates](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831574(v=ws.11)).